wp-plugins/facebook-conversion-pixel/readme.txt

 - Supports inserting Facebook Conversion Pixel codes into Posts, Pages, and all other custom post types that you may have on your site

 - Provides a plugin options page where you can choose to enable the plugin for certain post types, and disable it for others.
-For instace, you could choose to have the Facebook Conversion Pixel box appear when editing any of your Posts, but never appear when you're editing Pages, or vice versa.
+For example, you could choose to have the Facebook Conversion Pixel box appear when editing any of your Posts, but never appear when you're editing Pages, or vice versa.

  == Installation ==
 1. Download the plugin
-2. Upload to "/wp-content/plugins" folder or upload through WordPress interface
+2. Upload to "/wp-content/plugins" folder or install through WordPress Admin Dashboard
 3. Activate the Plugin

 == Frequently Asked Questions ==